Arístides Chavier Arévalo

 Arístides Chavier Arévalo (3 September 1867 –1942) was a Puerto Rican pianist, modernism composer, musicologist and music author from Ponce, Puerto Rico.

 Early years and schooling

 Chavier Arévalo was born in Ponce on 3 September 1867.
 In Ponce, he studied flute, but later abandoned it to focus on learning to play the piano.
 In 1884, when he was 17 years old, he traveled to New York, where he studied under pianist and composer Gonzalo Núñez and music master Frederick Doland, who taught him musical harmony.
 He quickly progressed in the development of his musical skills and in 1886 his parents sent him to study in France.
-He studied piano and music composition under Georges Mathias at the Conservatoire de Paris and musical harmony and composition under Antoine Taudou and Louis de Serres, who had trained with César Franck.
+He studied piano and music composition privately under Georges Mathias professor at the Conservatoire de Paris and musical harmony and composition under Antoine Taudou and Louis de Serres, who had trained with César Franck.
 His onstage musical delivery met with positive reviews from the paper El Progresso and the magazine Le Courier des Etats Unis.